 “Ébauche” is a french word meaning draft or first pass, and it refers to a specific type of underpainting.
 Rather than using black and white, as is the case with a grisaille underpainting, an ébauche uses color.
 However, it’s not the full, saturated color of the final painting.
-Instead, it tends to be desaturated – done with duller, less intense mixtures.
+Instead, it tends to be desaturated – done with duller, less intense mixtures (lower chroma).

 When glazing (apply very thin and transparent paint over the underpainting) over an ébauche, deep rich colors can appear which are never seen with solid and direct painting.
 This can be especially effective in shadow areas, where the glazes give a great sense of depth and beautiful subtlety.

 Here is the final version of the painting, with many of the colors glazed over the ébauche.

 As with any underpainting, the ébauche needs to dry thoroughly before proceeding.
 It should be painted thinly enough that it can be completely dry to the touch within a week.